plone/volto/docs/source/recipes/color-picker-widget.md

 # Color picker widget

 Volto comes with a color picker widget that can be used in any Volto form.
+It allows to pick a color from a preset list of colors.
+This preset list of colors is passed using the `colors` prop.
 You can [try a demo of the default color picker](https://6.docs.plone.org/storybook/?path=/story/edit-widgets-colorpicker--default).
 You can combine the color picker widget with the {doc}`../blocks/block-style-wrapper` to have a powerful, yet simple way to manage color properties in your blocks.
 You can use it either in your custom block's setting's schema or enhance an existing block as follows: